diagnosis

 dis-empowering

-Being told who what are or you should be can be bewildering especially in an unfamiliar medical environment.
-An expert is offering a judgment which is often a first step towards taking over some decisions.
-It might not be correct or complete and you can't know exactly what it means or where the treatment that follows will lead.
+Being told who you are or you should be can be bewildering especially in an unfamiliar medical environment.
+An expert offering judgments is a first step towards someone making decisions for you.
+The diagnosis might not be correct or complete and its meaning or where the treatment that follows might lead is not often clear.

-A diagnosis can be reassuring for anyone who respects authorities particularly if it helps make sense of a distressing situation and a cure is offered.
+On the other hand a diagnosis can be reassuring for anyone who respects treating authorities particularly if it helps make sense of a distressing situation and hope for a remedy are offered.

-A diagnosis can be self-fulfilling if it lowers a persons expectations of themselves.
-They may be treated using treatment protocols instead of as people.
+A diagnosis can be self-fulfilling if it lowers a person's expectations of them self.
 Vague and poorly understood labels like depression, dementia, schizophrenia, cerebral palsy are used to interpret behaviour and unnecessarily lower or extinguish the expectations of others.
 Conversation is often restricted and opportunities are withheld even when there is no significant impairment or the person is capable of functioning above average in some areas of their life.

 stress disorders

-The stress disorders including PTSD are diagnosed in the DSMIV according to causes rather than symptoms and so are for my purposes as a therapist more clearly defined and grounded in reality than most of the rest.
+Some stress disorders like PTSD are diagnosed in the DSM 5 according to causes rather than symptoms and so are more clearly defined and grounded in reality than most of the others.

 assessment